• Skip to primary navigation

-Making (and Using) a Christmas Planner
+Make (and Use) a Christmas Planner

-My Christmas planner is a large binder, where I have sections for things that are most important to me: Gifts, Cards, Cooking, Decorating, Entertaining, and Crafts.
+My Christmas planner is a large binder, where I have sections for the things that are most important to me: Gifts, Cards, Cooking, Decorating, Entertaining, and Crafts.
 Each section holds the key to what has worked well in the past, as well as new ideas I’d like to try.

 Organize Your Ideas Section by Section